 Initially, lupus nephritis may cause no signs or symptoms.
 But if inflammation is widespread and persistent, it leads to impaired kidney function, indicated by:

-- Increased protein in the urine
+- Foamy urine due to increased protein in the urine

 - Elevated creatinine in the blood